 They went to work just like that, searching around the area, grabbing at every single thing that could be the lever to open the door.
 Sophia descended the stairs and returned to the basement.
 She took a quick scan of the spacious area before stepping forward to read the map Calvin had pointed out to them earlier.
 The others followed her also but began searching the various rooms after standing in front of the map for a while.

 “You’re great help all right,” Sharon said when she returned to the main room and found Sophia still staring at the map.
-She was sure Sophia hadn’t move an inch.
+She was sure Sophia hadn’t moved an inch.

 “You’re at it again?”
 Angela asked, having returned also.